-In this seminar, we will explore Galileo′s contributions to the cultural revolution of the seventeenth century, including the astronomical discoveries, the physics of falling bodies, the philosophy of nature, the harmony of religion and science.
-We will place Galileo in the broader humanistic, philosophical, mathematical and religious context of early modern Europe.
-We will re-enact his ingenious experiments in the HPS laboratory and reconstruct his creative pathways towards knowledge.
-We will trace his lasting legacy in the controversies that shaped the history and philosophy of modern science.
-The seminar will be based on an integrated methodology which emphasizes the study of primary sources, dialogue, experimentation, and a hands-on approach to learning.
+This seminar focuses on Galileo′s contributions to the cultural revolution of the seventeenth century, including the astronomical discoveries, the physics of falling bodies, the philosophy of nature, the harmony of religion and science.
+The seminar approaches Galileo in the broader humanistic, philosophical, mathematical and religious context of early modern Europe.
+His ingenious experiments are re-enacted in the HPS laboratory where his creative pathways towards knowledge are reconstructed.
+The seminar traces his lasting legacy in the controversies that shaped the history and philosophy of modern science.

 HPS 2524 Experimental History of and Philosophy Science

-In this seminar, we will explore an experimental approach to the history and philosophy of science.
-We will engage both in theoretical discussion and in experiment design, implementation, and interpretation.
-We will learn about landmark experiments in the history of science, and have hands-on activities in the HPS laboratory.
+In this seminar, we take an experimental approach to the history and philosophy of science.
+We engage both in theoretical discussion and in experiment design, implementation, and interpretation.
+We learn about landmark experiments in the history of science, and have hands-on activities in the HPS laboratory.
 The seminar offers a challenging educational setting, emphasizing active participation rather than passive transmission of doctrines.

 HPS 2522 History and Philosophy of Early Calculus